2018 Honda Ridgeline

 - And, Sand

-To be clear, those are the options for when you’re in all-wheel drive.
-When you’re in 2-wheel drive you have only normal and snow to select from.
+To be clear, those are the options for when you’re in an all-wheel drive.
+When you’re in the 2-wheel drive you have only normal and snow to select from.

-And speaking of being in 2-or-all-wheel drive; the fuel economy ratings for the Ridgeline slightly depends on which you are driving in:
+And speaking of being in the 2-or-all-wheel drive; the fuel economy ratings for the Ridgeline slightly depends on which you are driving in:

 - For 2-wheel drive, you have 19-City and 26-Highway.

-- And when you’re in all-wheel drive you’re expecting to get 18-City and 25-Highway.
+- And when you’re in the all-wheel-drive you’re expecting to get 18-City and 25-Highway.

 The RTL-E that I drove, is only available in all-wheel drive and I have to say that I couldn’t tell I was driving an all-wheel-drive vehicle at all.

-Sometimes, especially around tight corners, on dry pavement you can feel all-wheel-drive transmissions in action.
+Sometimes, especially around tight corners, on the dry pavement, you can feel all-wheel-drive transmissions in action.

 I couldn’t tell at all.
 I had to ask Brian Luey, halfway through the afternoon, if I was driving a 2-wheel or all-wheel-drive version.

-And I was primarily on dry pavement where you’d feel it.
-I did go on a bumpy rock road for a minute and I can state the Ridgeline was very sure-footed off-pavement as well.
+And I was primarily on the dry pavement where you’d feel it.
+I did go on a bumpy rocky road for a minute and I can state the Ridgeline was very sure-footed off-pavement as well.

 And the all-wheel-drive behaved just great when I accelerated getting off the rock road and back onto the pavement.
 The vehicle recognized the terrain and adjusted perfectly.